Tag Archives: Kavango Lodges Expansion

 UK Games Expo 2025

-Friday was the first day of the eighteenth UK Games Expo at the NEC in Birmingham.
+Friday was the first day of the nineteenth UK Games Expo at the NEC in Birmingham.
 It is bigger than ever, and it is rumoured that it is fifty percent bigger than last year.
 In truth, though it is difficult to tell, as the organisers had to move out of Hall 1 (apparently to accommodate Tesla who then cancelled), putting all the stands on a single level spread over a large, more or less continuous space.
 So this year, it just feels, very… large.
 Additionally, There are the now regular attendance of the Vikings and Romans camping by the lake, but fewer cosplayers, or maybe they are just more spread out…

 UKGE 2025